qstrnd/qstrnd.github.io/_tabs/bookmarks.md

 - [Swift 4 Weak References](https://www.mikeash.com/pyblog/friday-qa-2017-09-22-swift-4-weak-references.html) — a nice post by Mike Ash about Swift reference counters.
 I reread this from time to time.
 - [ARC in Swift: Basics and beyond](https://developer.apple.com/videos/play/wwdc2021/10216) — a WWDC video with a detailed explanation.
 Also available [on WWDC Notes](https://wwdcnotes.com/documentation/wwdcnotes/wwdc21-10216-arc-in-swift-basics-and-beyond).
+- [Apple's Privacy Features](https://www.apple.com/privacy/features/) — I found this website interesting to explore, both as a developer and a client.
+I consider privacy features important, and what I like about Apple is how much attention they put into this topic.

 # Jan 2025